Superrehtard/old_diaspora_wiki/FAQ-for-Users.md

 ***Who sees updates to my private profile?***
 Any logged-in user that you are following sees changes to your private profile.
 Changes are propagated to the pods of everyone you follow.

-###SHARING MODEL
+###SHARING

-***What happens when someone adds me to one of their aspects?***
+***What happens when I add someone to one of my aspects?
+Or when they add me to one of their aspects?***
+Let's say that Amy adds Ben to an aspect, but Ben has not (yet) added Amy to an aspect:

-- You will receive a notification that they have "started sharing" with you.
+- Ben will receive a notification that Amy has "started sharing" with Ben.

-- They will start to see your *public* posts in their stream.
+- Amy will start to see Ben's *public* posts in her stream.

-- They will *not* see any of your *private* posts (unless you add them to an aspect).
+- Amy will *not* see any of Ben's *private* posts.

-- You will *not* see their *public* or *private* posts in your stream (unless you add them to an aspect).
+- Ben will *not* see Amy's *public* or *private* posts in his stream.

+- But if Ben goes to Amy's profile page, then he will see Amy's *private* posts that she makes to her aspect that has him in it (as well as her *public* posts which anyone can see there).

-- You will be able to see their private profile (bio, location, gender, birthday).
+- Ben will be able to see Amy's private profile (bio, location, gender, birthday).

-- They will appear under "*Only sharing with me*" on your contacts page (unless you add them to an aspect).
+- Amy will appear under "*Only sharing with me*" on Ben's contacts page.

 This is known as asymmetrical sharing.
-If and when you also add them to an aspect then all of the above becomes reciprocal and you then have symmetrical, bi-directional sharing.
+If and when Ben also adds Amy to an aspect then all of the above becomes reciprocal and you would then have symmetrical, bi-directional sharing.

 ***Who are the people listed in "Only sharing with me" on my contacts page?***
 These are people that have added you to one of their aspects, but whom you have not (yet) added to one of your aspects.
 In other words, they are sharing with you, but you are not sharing with them (asymmetrical sharing).
 If you add them to an aspect, they will then appear under that aspect and not under "only sharing with you".
 See above.